 Everyone’s favourite toy turns 60 this year!
-Sunday, 28th January 2018, marks the 60th anniversary of the patent approval for the form of the Lego brick that we know and love playing with today.
-To celebrate this great achievement (and because we need little excuse to party) we’ve made our own Lego brick – fixing the only downside to Lego (it’s made of plastic – boo!) by making ours out of a far more environmentally-friendly material… Cake.
+Sunday, 28th January 2018, marks the 60th anniversary of the patent approval for the Lego brick that we know and love playing with today.
+To celebrate this great achievement (and because we need little excuse to party) we’ve made our own Lego brick.
+And we’ve fixed the only downside to Lego (plastic – boo!) by making ours out of a far more environmentally-friendly material… Cake.
 Yes, it’s a giant Lego brick cake – Yum!

 Read on to find out how to whip up a Lego brick cake yourself – it’s so easy, you can do this even if you’re an absolute baking beginner.